vomnes/matcha/server/api/src/routes/profile/readme.md

   }
 ```

-If any field in the body is empty
+If latitude and longitude are null
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: No field inside the body can be empty"
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: Latitude and longitude cannot be null"
 If the latitude or longitude is in overflow
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: <type> value is over the limit"
 Trim and escape characters of city, zip and country